vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/15_THE_DEMONS/1_The_Enemies_of_the_Gods.md

 Another suggestion is made by von Schroeder, based on von Bradke's view of the term Asura, as applied to the gods, as meaning not 'spirit' as usually held, but 'master or 'lord', and cognate with Latin erus.
 The name would thus normally have applied specifically to Dyaus, as the great sky god, or rather the god created by the moral sense of men, and also regarded as a nature deity, but as usual with the Vedic poets would have been extended

 1 Ved.
 Myth, iii.
-430 ff.; cf. Moulton, Early Zoroastrianism, pp. 115, 140; von Bradke, Dyäus Asura, pp. 108 f.
+430 ff.; cf. Moulton, Early Zoroastrianism, pp. 115, 140; von Bradke, Dyāus Asura, pp. 108 f.
 Greek influence for Vedic times (V. Smith, JASB.
 1889, p.
 133; 1892, p.
 60) is implausible.

 * TS. iv.
 4. 10.1; MS. iv.
-6. 3 ; ÇB. iv.
+6. 3 ; ŚB. iv.
 2. 1.
-16. Hillebrandt treats him as Death; these demons receive the Çukra and Manthin cups at the Agniṣțoma, in- vented by the gods to rid themselves of them, and the Manthin cup brings dis- ease. Çandikas in RV. ii, 30.
+16. Hillebrandt treats him as Death; these demons receive the Śukra and Manthin cups at the Agniṣṭoma, in- vented by the gods to rid themselves of them, and the Manthin cup brings dis- ease. Śandikas in RV. ii, 30.
 8 are foes of Indra.
 The Avestan Karapans who

 are in evil odour he connects with the kalpa of the Vedic priests.